Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Introduction

 The first term on the right-hand-side is the direct gravitational acceleration of planet 1 due to planet 2.
 The second is an indirect frame-acceleration effect, due to the acceleration the star feels due to the second planet.
 Since the Sun is fixed at the zero of the frame, this acceleration is modelled by acceleration of planet 1 in the opposite direction.
+This $F_{12}$ force can be used to account for the Great Inequality with the interactions of Jupiter and Saturn.

 Likewise, Leverrier and Adams used planet-planet perturbations in the first discovery of a planet by gravitational means \citep{Adams1847,LeVerrier1877}.
 In this case, they did not know the zeroth order solution (i.e. the Keplerian ellipse) for the perturber, Neptune.
 In its place, they assumed the Titius-Bode rule held, and sought only the phase of the orbit.
-This technique worked because they only wanted to see how the acceleration, then deceleration, of Uranus as it passed Neptune, would betray Neptune's position on the sky to optical observers.
-The task of discovering planets by TTV is more demanding.
-We do not have any hints as to what the planet's orbit might be, i.e. we cannot assume it is on a circular orbit or obeys some spacing law.
-The observation of a single orbit is insufficient for a detection: times of least three transits are needed to measure a period change.
+This technique worked because they only wanted to see how the acceleration, and then deceleration, of Uranus as it passed Neptune, would betray Neptune's position on the sky to optical observers.
+The task of discovering planets by TTV is more demanding as one does not have any hints as to what the planet's orbit might be, i.e. one cannot assume it is on a circular orbit or obeys some spacing law.
+The observation of a single orbit is insufficient for a detection: times of at least three transits are needed to measure a period change.
 However, due to measurement error, in only a small fraction of cases is the high-frequency ``chopping'' signal (see Chopping section below) statistically significant after just three transits.
-Moreover, the sampling of the orbit only at transit phase causes aliasing of the dynamical signals.
+Moreover, the sampling of the orbit only at transit phase causes aliasing of the dynamical signals \citep{Kipping2020a}.

 The times of transit are primarily constrained by the decline of stellar flux during transit ingress, and the rise over egress, which occur on a timescale